 Academic Partner to the UK Dementia Congress

-The School of Dementia Studies at the University of Bradford is Academic Partner to the 11th UK Dementia Congress which will be held at The Brighton Centre from 1st - 3rd November 2016.
-If you’ll be attending this event, please come and meet us at our exhibition stand.
+The School of Dementia Studies at the University of Bradford is Academic Partner to the 10th UK Dementia Congress, taking place at the International Centre in Telford 3-5 November 2015.

 University of Bradford staff and students will be taking part in the following sessions: